PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 27|	0004|	27	|0006|	0
 27|	0004|	27	|0007|	0

-*For more examples or if you have a specific scenario that you have a question about please contact the DCC*
+*For more examples, or if you have a specific scenario that you have a question about, please contact the DCC.*

 Field |NOT Null Constraint |Network Requirement |Data Type | Description | PEDSnet Conventions
  --- | --- | --- | --- | ---| ---